shrikantpatnaik/meteor-url-shortener/README.md

 * And Voila!! your app is ready at `appname.herokuapp.com`

 * I would recommend changing the password as soon you start using it!

+### Meteor Up

+* This can also be deployed to your own server using [Meteor Up](https://github.com/arunoda/meteor-up), just follow the instructions in the README and you should be good to go.

 ## License